S-unya/zero-context/src/pages/blog/IntroductionToGraphQl.md

 4. **Boolean**: true or false.
 5. **ID**: The ID scalar type represents a unique identifier.
 It is similar to an string, but intended to be unique.

+and 2 main structural types:

+1. **list** and
+1. **object**

-These combined with 2 main structural types, **list** and **object** allow us to describe most structures of data.
+Combined, these allow us to describe most structures of data.
 For the few situations where these are insufficient (e.g. Dates), it is usually possible to declare custom data types.
-There are some other scalar types that we will cover below, but these ones do the bulk of the work.
+There _are_ some other scalars and structural types (some of which we'll cover below) but these ones do the bulk of the work.

 To see what this looks like, let's make a `Person` in GraphQL schema.